eddmann/eddmann.github.io/_posts/2021/2021-02-20-advent-of-code-2015-day-25-let-it-snow.md

 ```

 With these two functions available to us, we can parse the provided row and column input and calculate the desired answer 🌟.
-Note that based on our resulting modular exponentiation we must multiply this by the first code supplied before returning it.
+Note that based on our resulting modular exponentiation, we must multiply this by the first code supplied before returning it.

 ```typescript
 const part1 = (input: string): number => {